devtron-labs/hacktoberfest2022/README.md

 ## :gift: Giveaways

 We have exciting gifts for our contributors during Hacktoberfest celebrating Opensource.
-Each of your additional accepted PR to anyone of our Repos would give you more exciting giveaways.
+Each of your additional accepted PR to anyone of our Repositories would give you more exciting giveaways.

 **Note: 1 Blog submission/ 1 Video Submission is considered 2 PR submissions.**